jucachap/huge-challenge/README.md

 To run this project just follow the next steps:

-1. Create a folder called: huge-challenge in your LAMP server
+1. Create a folder called: huge-challenge in the root of your LAMP server

 2. Download fonts from github.com using the command,